Let’s look at what Rule 14 says:

 However, if there is no damage or injury, Blue may be exonerated under Rule 43

-In example 2, we see a similar situation, but the action of Blue arguably avoids contact so she complies with Rule 14.
+In example 2 above, we see a similar situation, but Blue’s action arguably avoids contact, so she complies with Rule 14.
 This is a much more common situation.
-The subsequent protest must consider both Blue and Yellow’s evidence.
+The subsequent protest must consider both Blue’s and Yellow’s evidence.

 On the other hand, Yellow must provide evidence to show either that Blue did not change course or that Yellow would have safely crossed ahead of Blue and that Blue had no need to take avoiding action.